Tech 30 min read

 TL;DR

-Impact Started May 11, 2026 UTC with 42 TanStack packages / 84 malicious versions, now nearly 200 packages including UiPath (60+).
+What happened May 11, 2026 UTC: 42 TanStack npm packages compromised (84 malicious versions).
+Spread to UiPath (60+), Mistral, OpenSearch, guardrails-ai, Checkmarx Jenkins — nearly 200 packages total.
 CVE-2026-45321 (CVSS 9.6 / Critical).
-First observed case of malicious npm packages carrying a valid SLSA Build Level 3 provenance.
-Downstream credential reuse touches 1,000+ SaaS environments per Mandiant’s count
+First observed malicious npm carrying valid SLSA Build Level 3 provenance.
+Downstream credential reuse touches 1,000+ SaaS environments per Mandiant

-Secondary risk Vect ransomware (actually a wiper that destroys files larger than 128KB, with no decryption capability) is targeting TeamPCP victims.
-Plan DR on the assumption that paying the ransom does not get data back
+Secondary risk Vect “ransomware” is actually a wiper — destroys files larger than 128KB, no decryption capability.
+Plan DR assuming payment does not recover data

 On May 11, 2026 between 19:20 and 19:26 UTC, 84 malicious versions were published across 42 TanStack npm packages.